 The Personal Rights of Missourians (PROMO) Records contain meeting minutes, newsletters, legislative materials, and educational resources pertaining to PROMO's mission to protect the rights of LGBTQ+ Missourians through education, political lobbying, and grassroots organization.

 Prisoner Advocacy and Education Project Records, 1971-1982 (C2636)

 Records of a Columbia, Missouri, organization, which advocated prison reform and prisoner rights and sought to educate the public on prison conditions.
 Sponsored by KOPN Radio.
 Collection includes records of Zebra Sunrise radio program, correspondence from inmates, inmate periodicals and literary journals, and subject files on prisons, prisoners, and the criminal justice system.
 See also Collection No. 3111.

 Privacy Rights Education Project (PREP) Records, 1990-2000 (S0738)

 The St. Louis-based Privacy Rights Education Project (PREP) formed in July 1986 as a response to the United States Supreme Court's decision in Bowers v.
 Hardwick, which upheld Georgia's anti-sodomy law.
 PREP's mission is to further the cause of privacy rights for gay and lesbians in the United States.
 The collection contains handbooks, flyers, news releases, newsletters, and meeting minutes, reflecting this mission.

 The Jerry Rabushka Papers contain diaries, scrapbooks, script, program bills, posters and VHS tapes documenting Rabushka's career as a playwright, author, and musician.
-Materials of interest include scrapbooks containing photographs of Rabushka's plays, including Full Frontal Nudity, Gaywatch, and Woof.
+Materials of interest include scrapbooks and photographs of Rabushka's original plays, including Full Frontal Nudity, Gaywatch, and Woof!
+The Road Show.